tsahara/r7rs/content/lex.md

 A delimited period (not occurring within a number or identifier) is used in the notation for pairs (section~\ref{listsection}), and to indicate a rest-parameter in a  formal parameter list (section~\ref{lambda}).
-Note that a sequence of two or more periods {\em is} an identifier.
+Note that a sequence of two or more periods _is_ an identifier.

 \item[\tt( )]
 Parentheses are used for grouping and to notate lists